PaoloCanofari/Seeweb-IoT-Demo-project/docs/SeewebIoTForDummies[en].md

 **Properties:** represent a persistent, stateful synchronized state with no concept of history and timestamping.
 Properties are useful when dialing with settings, states or policies/rules.
 They are stored in a key-value fashion, and grouped according to their interface, and they are idempotent in the REST API semantics.
 Rather than being able to act on a stream like in the datastream case, properties can be retrieved, or can be used as a trigger whenever they change.
 Values in a properties interface can be unset (or deleted according to the http jargon): to allow such a thing, the interface must have its allow_unset property set to true.

 The owner of an interface has a write-only access to it, whereas other actors have read-only access.
-Interface ownership can be either `device` or `server`
+Interface ownership can be either `device` or `server`.
 Every interface must have an array of mappings.
 Each mapping describes an endpoint which is resolved to a path, it is strongly typed, and can have additional options.
 Any endpoint can support any number of parameters.

 This is a list of every endpoint type suppported: